HomeDing/homeding.github.io/elements/reference.md

 <object data="/element.svg?reference" type="image/svg+xml"></object>

-**value** - The input value for the comparisation typically coming from a sensor.
+**value** - The input value for the comparison typically coming from a sensor.

-**reference** - The reference input value for the comparisation typically coming from a value element.
+**reference** - The reference input value for the comparison typically coming from a value element.

 **invert** - The output value can be logically inverted by setting this property to true.
 Default is false.